androidmini9x/ProjectFlow/README.md

 # ProjectFlow

+> This is just a back-end part, the front-end part of this project is on [here](https://github.com/androidmini9x/ProjectFlowUI)

 **ProjectFlow: Streamlining Your Project Management Experience**

 ProjectFlow is a dynamic and intuitive project planner system designed to simplify and enhance your project management process.
 Whether you're a solo entrepreneur, a small team, or a large organization, ProjectFlow empowers you to effortlessly plan, execute, and monitor projects with precision and ease.